hashicorp/vault-client-go/README.md

 	log.Fatal(err)
 }

-// resp will contain the token
+// 'resp' will contain an auth token
 ...
 ```